 - A. At regular meetings of the Council on the 1st Monday of the month, the order of business shall generally be as follows:

 - 1. Call to Order

 - 2. Pledge of Allegiance

 - 3. Public Hearings (if any)

 - 4. Approval of the meeting minutes

 - 5. Citizens' Time

 - 6. Updates

+- 7. Consent Agenda

-- 7. Agenda Items
+- 8. Agenda Items

-- 8. Appropriations
+- 9. Appropriations

-- 9. Department Reports
+- 10. Department Reports

-- 10. Closed Session
+- 11. Closed Session

-- 11. Councilmember Time
+- 12. Councilmember Time

-- 12. Adjournment
+- 13. Adjournment

 - B. The above order of business may be modified by the Town Clerk, as directed by the Mayor or Majority of Council, to facilitate the business of the Council.

 - C. Council work sessions are less formal meetings and the agenda may be as prepared by the Town Manager and Town Clerk to best facilitate the business of the Council.

+- D. Council elected to begin adopting a "consent agenda" based upon recommendation of the Mayor, Clerk and Town Manager for issues that do not need any additional discussion or deliberation by the Council.
+Please note, that any member of Council can request of the Mayor to remove an agenda item from the consent agenda prior to the adoption of the consent agenda.